finos/tracdap/doc/overview/introduction.rst

 ====================

-TRAC is a new type of analytics solution designed to work with cloud and big data technologies to solve the challenge of managing complex and highly governed models across their lifecycle for multiple personas.
+TRAC is a new type of analytics solution designed to work with cloud and big data technologies to solve the challenge of managing complex and highly governed models across their lifecycle, for multiple personas.

 .. image:: ../_images/overview_personas.png